inspector-apm/inspector-codeigniter/README.md

 }
 ```

-> You can turn off monitoring using the `ignoreRoutes` configuration property: https://docs.inspector.dev/guides/codeigniter/configuration#ignore-routes
+> You can eventually turn off monitoring using the `ignoreRoutes` configuration property: https://docs.inspector.dev/guides/codeigniter/configuration#ignore-routes

 ## Verify And Deploy